gwappa/amorphys/docs/source/core/referrable.rst

             "authors": { "$ref": "/organization/people" }
         }

+    a ``License`` object must have properties below:

+    .. py:attribute:: name

+        equivalent to :py:attr:`Referrable.name`.
-    - :py:attr:`name` represents the shorthand of the license e.g. "CC0", "MIT", "GPL2".
+        It represents the shorthand of the license e.g. "CC0", "MIT", "GPL2".

+    .. py:attribute:: uri

+        equivalent to :py:attr:`Referrable.uri`.
-    - :py:attr:`uri` field may be the terms and conditions representing this license.
+        It may be the terms and conditions representing this license.

-    In addition to the properties defined in :py:class:`Referrable`, a ``License`` object must have properties below:

     .. py:attribute:: authors